search

 Supporting Princeton Hydro’s Geosciences team is our full service, in-house materials testing laboratory that provides soils, rock, and construction materials testing.
 Soils intended to support structures, roadways, or other infrastructure must be evaluated by geotechnical engineers to predict their behavior under applied forces and variable moisture conditions.

-Our Soils Testing Laboratory, located in Sicklerville New Jersey, is certified by the American Association of State Highway and Transportation Officials (AASHTO) and validated by the United States Army Corps of Engineers (USACE) Materials Testing Center (MTC) to complete a full complement of tests.
+Our Soils Testing Laboratory, located in Sicklerville New Jersey, is accredited by the American Association of State Highway and Transportation Officials (AASHTO) and validated by the United States Army Corps of Engineers (USACE) Materials Testing Center (MTC) to complete a full complement of tests.
 The AASHTO Accreditation Program is the largest accrediting body in the construction materials industry and most widely-accepted.
 The USACE MTC is the only agency authorized to validate commercial laboratories to work for the USACE.
 All of our laboratory testing is performed in accordance with applicable American Society for Testing and Materials (ASTM) standards.

 Let’s roll up our sleeves and dig in the dirt!